 Required Certificate: Original disability certificate clearly indicating the disability is attributable to Military Services.

-Priority III : Widows/wards of Defense Personnel/Para-Military Personnel who died in peace time with death attributable to Military Service.
+Priority III : Widows/wards of Defense personnel who died while in service with death attribute to military service.

 Required Certificate: Original death certificate clearly indicating the cause of death is attributable to Military Service.